LRE323/monthly-expenses-tracker/README.md

 This sample showcases:

-* Creating and saving an expense to the Room database
+* Creating and saving an new expense to the Room database
 * Handling of the back button
 * Updating an out of date expense